elementor/elementor-developers-docs/src/form-fields/field-content-template.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

 When [rendering widgets](./../widgets/widget-rendering/) we have a PHP template and a JS template.
-[Field rendering](./field-render/) has the `render()` method for PHP template but it currently has not a method to render JS template.
+[Form field rendering](./field-render/) has the `render()` method for PHP template but it currently has not a method to render JS template.
 External developers can use a workaround for that.

+When [rendering widgets](./../widgets/widget-rendering/) we have a PHP template and a JS template.
+However, [form field rendering](./field-render/) only has the PHP template, without the JS template.
+External developers can use a workaround to overcome this barrier.

 ## Rendering JS Template

-The following part is a simple workaround to render JS template for the form field inside Elementor editor.
+The following code is a simple workaround to render a JS template inside the Elementor editor.

 ```php
 <?php